kevinohara80/salesforcedx-circleci-demo/README.md

 1. Generate a an [SSL server key and certificate](https://devcenter.heroku.com/articles/ssl-certificate-self)

+See `keys/makeServerKey.sh` as an example you can build upon.

 2. Convert it to hex for storing in Circle's env variables.

   > Circle does a nice job of allowing you to set environment variables inside the UI in a